c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ```

-When a connection is accepted (or the operation fails), the _AcceptCompletionHandler_ class is called, which by the _AsynchronousSocketChannel.read(ByteBuffer destination, A attachment, CompletionHandler&lt;Integer,? super A> handler)_ method initiates an asynchronous read operation from the AsynchronousSocketChannel to a new ByteBuffer object.
+When a connection is accepted (or the operation fails), the _AcceptCompletionHandler_ class is called, which by the _AsynchronousSocketChannel.read(ByteBuffer destination, A attachment, CompletionHandler&lt;Integer,? super A> handler)_ method initiates an asynchronous read operation from the _AsynchronousSocketChannel_ object to a new _ByteBuffer_ object.

 ```